egc112/OpenWRT-egc-add-on/wireguard-watchdog/readme.md

    `ping-host 9.9.9.9`
    Check if the name resolves with: `nslookup ping-host`
    Then use ping-host as ping address and all addresses of ping-host will be used in a round robin method, this also adds redundancy if one server is down e.g. start with:
-   `/usr/share/owrt-wg-watchdog.sh 10 ping-host &`
+   `/usr/share/wireguard-watchdog.sh 10 ping-host &`
    This will ping every `10` seconds (after a delay of 120 seconds on startup) to `ping-host` (= 8.8.8.8 and 9.9.9.9)
 7. reboot
 8. View log with: `logread -e watchdog`, debug by removing the # on the second line of the script, view with: `logread | grep debug`
 9. You can test the script by blocking the endpoint address of a tunnel with:
    `nft insert rule inet fw4 output ip daddr <ip-endpoint-address> counter reject`
     do not forget to reset the firewall (service firewall restart) or remove the rule
-10. To stop a running script, do from the command line: `killall owrt-wg-watchdog.sh`
+10. To stop a running script, do from the command line: `killall wireguard-watchdog.sh`